antonicnenad/gotland-playwright-tests/README.md

 - Submit the search
 - Store the name of the first accommodation from the results list
 - Click "Book" and choose the first available "Book now" option
-- Verify the selected accommodation name matches the one shown in the basket
+- Verify that the selected accommodation name matches the one shown in the basket
 - Clean up by removing the item from the basket

 ### ✅ **TC1-02: Book Across Month Boundary**